1964 European Nations' Cup quarter-finals

-The 1964 European Nations' Cup quarter-finals was the third round of qualifying competition for the 1964 European Nations' Cup.
+The 1964 European Nations' Cup quarter-finals (Association Football) was the third round of qualifying competition for the 1964 European Nations' Cup.
 They were contested by the eight winners from the round of 16.
 The winners of each of four home-and-away ties progressed to the final tournament.
 The matches were played in 1963 and 1964.

 Qualification

 Each tie winner progressed to the quarter-finals.
 The quarter-finals were played in two legs on a home-and-away basis.
 The winners of the quarter-finals would go through to the final tournament.